What about DHT lowering herbs?

 Is the herbal schedule for everyone?

 Basic herbs listed, during each time of menstruation, are generally for everyone.
 The proportions in the herbal schedule are a starting point to tweak your proportions.
 Strengths of herbs are different, and I based this program with an idea of safety first over efficacy.

 Also, everyone is different: some breast responses have plateaued, and some vary in their menstrual cycle by a few days.
 The times are approximate of herbs listed during ovulation: it doesn't have to fall on the exact day, but it is better if it is slightly before.
 The correct proportion of herbs during menstruation is one that allows normal menstruation, and breast enhancement: when there is lack of menstruation, add more mint, and when menstruation is too heavy add a prolactin herb.

 In many cases, these herbal suggestions cause more breast swelling than normal.
 This is an indication that the herbs had an effect, but in order for this temporary gain to be sustained, there must be a small amount of receptor antagonism (in other words, a tiny combination of opposing herbs), which is listed for most parts of the schedule.
 The best way is for the most minimal amounts in proportion to be used.
 When that balance of proportions is found, increase the amount to a reasonable level.
 Also, take a break whenever breast enhancement responses stop, or whenever you feel uncomfortable.

 Herbs in ground form weigh more than herbs in unground form per the same amount of volume.
-The way to compare them is to measure weight, and just estimate that weight for volume, a different type of measurement unit.
+Solid herb form will refer to ground herbs, loose (unground) herbs, and capsule herbs.
+The way to compare herbs in solid form is to measure weight.